The restaurant intelligence already powering AI dining answers.

 At VoloMetrix, Ryan built a structured data platform that turned noisy workplace collaboration data into organizational intelligence.
 The approach here is the same: messy, unstructured data transformed into calibrated, dimensional intelligence through domain expertise and real-world validation.

-The restaurant vertical is built on 172 prompt iterations, real-world dining validation across dozens of countries, and a deterministic grading formula that separates LLM scoring from grade calculation.
+Validated across tens of thousands of real restaurant decisions.
+Real-world failures rewired entire dimensions.
+A deterministic grading formula separates LLM scoring from grade calculation.
 The methodology is transferable to any domain where decisions matter and existing information is noisy.

 Seemor is a Larracos Labs venture.
 Bootstrapped.
 Independent.